mehervalechha/mehervalechha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my assignments
+- 🔭 I’m currently working on designing a website
 - 🌱 I’m currently learning webdesign
 - 👯 I’m looking to collaborate on multiple webdesign projects
 - 🤔 I’m looking for help with nothing as of now